WMUS 525 Advanced Contemporary Arranging Techniques for Worship

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each initial thread must be at least 400 words and demonstrate course-related knowledge by referring to course materials.
 No formal citations are required.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words and offer substantive, constructive ideas to the discussion.

-Amazing Grace Assignment
+Amazing Grace Reharmonization Rhythm Section Assignment

 A Cappella Arrangement Assignment

 The a cappella style of writing, as taught in the lesson from the module: week this assignment appears in, is filled with left hand (tenor/bass) arpeggiations of chords and other methods of accompaniment.
 This assignment allows the student to explore and demonstrate his/her understanding of this principle.
 The a cappella style of arranging continues to be popular as illustrated by the Pentatonix version of “Mary Did You Know.”
 This is an important genre of vocal writing and one the student will want to experiment with through this assignment.
-For this assignment, the student will write an a cappella arrangement in Finale of any song/hymn of his/her choosing.
+For this assignment, the student will write an a cappella arrangement in Dorico of any song/hymn of his/her choosing.

 Rescore You Are Good Assignment

 In this assignment, the student will practice taking a worship song and adding orchestration to it.
 This may be useful for the student if he/she serves in a church or if he/she works with a school group, band, etc. and wants to add additional instruments.
 It is fun to add these additional colors to the song, and the student wants to be creative as he/she writes these parts.
 This assignment will help the student continue to gain confidence and think like an arranger.
-Using the provided Rescore You Are Good arrangement by Don Marsh as a model, the student will rescore the woodwinds, brass, and strings sections of measures 1-36 of the song “You Are Good” in the Finale software.
+Using the provided Rescore You Are Good arrangement by Don Marsh as a model, the student will rescore the woodwinds, brass, and strings sections of measures 1-36 of the song “You Are Good” using Dorico software.

 Hallelujah Chorus Assignment

 Although this arranging course is primarily directed toward contemporary styles, we have determined that there is a consistent demand within the church or secular community to adapt classical iconic selections like Messiah.
 The assignment allows the student to demonstrate his/her understanding of the traditional/classical approach to scoring and allows him/her to practice developing this useful skill.
-Using the provided Whaley/Marsh excerpted orchestration of “Hallelujah Chorus” to complete the assignment, the student will delete the brass parts of the orchestration within Finale and write his/her own original parts to the piece.
+Using the provided Whaley/Marsh excerpted orchestration of “Hallelujah Chorus” to complete the assignment, the student will delete the brass parts of the orchestration within Dorico and write his/her own original parts to the piece.

 Final Project Assignment

-Using Finale, the student will create a full-length arrangement of a worship song, hymn, or original song (with approval of the instructor).
+Using Dorico, the student will create a full-length arrangement of a worship song, hymn, or original song (with approval of the instructor).
 The song should include appropriate vocal, rhythm, and orchestral parts.
 The arrangement will be at least 36-40 measures in length with orchestral accompaniment.
 There will be a choice of style; the student can either choose a worship (or original) song with 3-part vocals and sweetening orchestration or a hymn (or original song) with 4-part vocals and symphonic orchestration.

 Top 1% For Online Programs